 The ETIAS visa waiver is electronically connected to the traveller’s passport.
-This means that although ETIAS travel authorizations are valid for 3 years, they will expire earlier if so does the passport.
-You also won’t be able to enter the Schengen area using your ETIAS authorization if you show a different passport to the border authorities.
+This means that although ETIAS travel authorisations are valid for 3 years, they will expire earlier if the passport does.
+You also won’t be able to enter the Schengen area using your ETIAS authorisation if you show a different passport to the border authorities.

-Travelling to Austria from Canada with an ETIAS authorization
+Travelling to Austria from Canada with an ETIAS authorisation

 The ETIAS visa waiver is not only valid for Austria but for all of the Schengen countries.
 This means that as long as they comply with the ETIAS conditions and their ETIAS is valid, the traveller will be able to visit as many countries as they wish within the Schengen territory.

 Basic information about Austria

 Austria is a Central European country.
 The official language is German but Hungarian, Slovene, and Croatian are also widely spoken.

 The Austrian climate is temperate, with variations across the country and especially between valleys and highlands.
 Winters can be severe and temperatures rise significantly during the summer, with the southeastern part of the country experiencing near-Mediterranean weather.